JRChow/cs-grad-school-admission/README.md

 | 0.000300            | is_spring                                |
 | 0.000300            | is_fall                                  |

-:Importance scores of variables in building random forest

 The most import predictor here is university_ranking which means that in general, the better the university is, the harder it is for the applicants to get admitted.
 GPA is almost as important as university_ranking which can means that students' individual effort really matter as well.
 Surprisingly, GRE_verbal is more important than GRE_quant.
 One possible explanation here is that most CS applicants have good quantitative skills so GRE_Verbal actually better differentiate the applicants.
 Year is the next important feature which speaks that the course of history shall not be ignored.